Fueling Leadership

 We provide grants that target innovation and community spirit in students and educators.

-Educator Innovation Grant
+Educator Innovation Grants

-Youth in Philanthropy Grant
+Youth in Philanthropy Grants

 Our Youth in Philanthropy (YIP) program teaches high school students the meaning of philanthropy, how nonprofits function, and the various ways individuals can contribute to meaningful causes.
 Each year, high school students allocate real grants totaling $5,000 to community organizations.
+In spring 2026, our chapter awarded:

-(Accepting applications in March 2026.)
+(Accepting applications in March 2027.)

 2025 YIP Grants